 Riverside Unit conducts inspections for dead, dying and neglected orchards under Riverside County Ordinance 772.
 Due to the increase in water costs and the economic times many thriving orchards have been left to die and in turn have created a hazardous fire concern since many of these orchards lie near housing developments.
 The Hazard Abatement Staff inspects and enforces this ordinance, if a property is determined to be in violation of the Ordinance the owner is sent a Notice of Violation and the property is posted as such.
 If the property owner does not abate the property themselves a Contractor is hired to abate the property and the property owner is billed and/or a special assessment is placed on their property taxes.
-Four (4) orchards in 2017 were posted for abatement, with three (3) sent to a County contractor.
+Three (3) orchards in 2019 were posted for abatement, with none (0) sent to a County contractor.